WenqingZhang123/527/README.md

-This is the 527 project code wroten by Wenqing Zhang, which is owned by Team Kun (Wenqing Zhang & Xudong He).
+This is the 527 project code wroten by Team Kun (Wenqing Zhang & Xudong He).